galaxyproject/planemo/docs/_writing_multiple_outputs.rst

 There are times when the number of output datasets varies entirely based upon the content of an input dataset and the user needs to see all of these outputs as new individual history items rather than as a collection of datasets or a group of related files linked in a single new HTML page in the history.
 Tools can optionally describe how to "discover" an arbitrary number of files that will be added after the job's completion to the user's history as new datasets.
 Whenever possible, one of the above strategies should be used instead since these discovered datasets cannot be used with workflows and require the user to refresh their history before they are shown.

-Discovering datasets (arbitrarily) require a fixed "parent" output dataset to key on - this dataset will act as the reference for our additional datasets.
+Discovering datasets (arbitrarily) requires a fixed "parent" output dataset to key on - this dataset will act as the reference for our additional datasets.
 Sometimes the parent dataset that should be used makes sense from context but in instances where one does not readily make sense tool authors can just create an arbitrary text output (like a report of the dataset generation).

 Each discovered dataset requires a unique "designation" (used to describe functional tests, the default output name, etc...) and should be located in the job's working direcotry or a sub-directory thereof.
 Regular expressions are used to describe how to discover the datasets and (though not required) a unique such pattern should be specified for each homogeneous group of such files.